-The IAP lithosphere is subducting beneath the Calabrian Arc which is proposed to have formed in the Late Miocene during the opening of the Tyrrhenian Sea [Faccenna et al., 2001; Chiarabba et al., 2008].
-Clear Wadati-Benioff zones are imaged below the CSZ in the west [Selvaggi and Chiarabba, 1995] and below the HSZ in the north [Hatzfeld, 1993] and recent studies interpreted the slabs to be composed of subducted oceanic crust [Chiarabba et al., 2008; Pearce et al., 2012].
-The Ionian Basin is bounded by the Apulian Escarpment (AE) in the north and the Malta Escarpment (ME) in the south-west.
-The escarpments are interpreted to be the conjugated passive margins separated during the opening of the Tethys [Catalano et al., 2001; Chamot-Rooke et al., 2005].
-In contrast, Gallais et al. [2011] and Frizon de Lamotte et al. [2011] interpreted the ME differently and see it as part of a continental transform margin separating the continental domain west of the ME from the deep Ionian basin.
-The oceanic nature of the Ionian lithosphere supports the hypothesis that the Adriatic microplate, which comprises the Ionian Sea in its southernmost portion, was a rigid promontory of Africa [e.g. Channell et al., 1979; Dewey et al., 1989].
-However, according to Gallais et al. [2011; 2012], Polonia et al. [2011], and Roure et al. [2012] seismic data show thrust faulting and inversion structures in the IAP (Fig. 1), which are indicative of active deformation and would contradict a totally 'rigid' connection to Africa.
-Roure et al. [2012] favour the IAP to be a thinned part of the African plate.
-The occurrence of active deformations in the IAP [Gallais et al., 2011; 2012; Polonia et al., 2011] would support the idea of an independent Adria microplate [i.e. Ustaszewski et al., 2008; Handy et al., 2010 and references therein] allowing it to move relative to Africa, at least in Neogene times [LeBreton et al., 2017].
-During Neogene times Ustaszewski et al. [2008] determined a ~20° counterclockwise rotation of Adria relative to Eurasia, while only ~2° of rotation have been accommodated between Europe and Africa.
-The nature of the Ionian lithosphere and the structure of the Ionian crust are not only of regional interest, but on a wide scale, as they are crucial to the understanding of the collisional and subduction dynamics of the entire central Mediterranean.
-In particular, the Tethyan affinity of the Ionian lithosphere and its oceanic nature support the hypothesis that the Adriatic microplate, which comprises the Ionian Sea in its southernmost portion, was a rigid promontory of Africa [e.g. Channell et al., 1979; Dewey et al., 1989].
-However, thrust faulting and inversion structures in the IAP as interpreted from seismic data [Gallais et al., 2011, 2012; Polonia et al., 2011, Roure et al., 2012] are indicative of active deformation of the Ionian crust, which would contradict a 'rigid' connection to Africa [LeBreton et al., 2017] and support the idea of an independent Adria micro-plate.
+The IAP lithosphere is subducting beneath the Calabrian Arc, which is proposed to have formed in the late Miocene during the opening of the Tyrrhenian Sea (Faccenna et al., 2001; Chiarabba et al., 2008).
+Clear Wadati-Benioff zones are imaged below the CSZ in the west (Selvaggi and Chiarabba, 1995) and below the HSZ in the north (Hatzfeld et al., 1993), and recent studies interpreted the slabs to be composed of subducted oceanic crust (Chiarabba et al., 2008; Pearce et al., 2012).
+The Ionian basin is bounded by the Apulian Escarpment (AE) in the north and the Malta Escarpment (ME) in the southwest.
+The escarpments are interpreted to be the conjugated passive margins separated during the opening of the Tethys (Catalano et al., 2001; Chamot-Rooke et al., 2005).
+In contrast, Gallais et al. (2011) and Frizon de Lamotte et al. (2011) interpreted the ME differently and see it as part of a continental transform margin separating the continental domain west of the ME from the deep Ionian basin.
+The oceanic nature of the Ionian lithosphere supports the hypothesis that the Adriatic microplate, which comprises the Ionian Sea in its southernmost portion, was a rigid promontory of Africa (e.g. Channell et al., 1979; Dewey et al., 1989).
+However, according to Gallais et al. (2011, 2012), Polonia et al. (2011), and Roure et al. (2012) seismic data show thrust faulting and inversion structures in the IAP (Fig. 1), which are indicative of active deformation and would contradict a totally "rigid" connection to Africa.
+Roure et al. (2012) favour the IAP to be a thinned part of the African Plate.
+The occurrence of active deformations in the IAP (Gallais et al., 2011, 2012; Polonia et al., 2011) would support the idea of an independent Adria microplate (i.e. Ustaszewski et al., 2008; Handy et al., 2010, and references therein) allowing it to move relative to Africa, at least in Neogene times (LeBreton et al., 2017).
+During Neogene times Ustaszewski et al. (2008) determined a ~ 20° counterclockwise rotation of Adria relative to Eurasia, while only ~ 2° of rotation has been accommodated between Europe and Africa.

-5 3 Data and methodology
+3 Data and methodology